 After the City Council approves the final plat, the applicant shall file an original of the final plat with the Lewis County Auditor no later than three (3) years from the date of its approval by the City Council, unless as provided in Part 6.03 of this Article.
-A copy of the Final Plat shall be provided to the Lewis County Assessor and a reproducible copy shall be provided to the City Clerk or Treasurer.
+A copy of the Final Plat shall be provided to the Lewis County Assessor.
+A reproducible copy plus a copy of the Final Plat shall be provided to the City Clerk or City Treasurer.
 Each final plat shall contain:

 - a.
-A statement of approval from the City Engineer as to the layout of streets, alleys and other rights of way, sewage and water systems and other structures; and - b.
+A statement of approval from the City Engineer as to the layout of streets, alleys, and other rights of way, sewage and water systems, and other structures; and - b.
 Be accompanied by a complete survey of the section or sections in which the plat or replat is made to Department of Natural Resources surveying standards; and - c.
 Be acknowledged by the person filing the plat before the Lewis County Auditor; and - d.
 Contain a certification from the proper officer(s) in charge of tax collections that all taxes and delinquent assessments for which the property may be liable as of the date of certification have been duly paid, satisfied, or discharged; and - e.
 Show written finding by the City Council approving the plat.